o-jasper/o-jasper-luakit-stuff/urltamer/readme.md

 You can do what you want with `result`, only `result.redirect` contains a string if you want to redirect.
 It has to be allowed to do that.

-`result.remarks` are used for logging. **TODO** Perhaps i should add a signal for the result.

 ## TODO

-* Log user-specify-edly with a good default, including time-limits on keeping stuff.

-  + Keep a list of stuff-blocked-for-this, and have a function where you can allow just-those this times.
-A better way that `:UrlPermissive` to get around overblocking.

-* How `parametered_matches.lua` works is a bit too much imperative really.
-  All i want is  for the data be storable in SQL in the future for easy configuration, and `lua` does the actual work.

-  NOTE: probably i will just interpret the string as lua.
-  (`loadstring()`)

 * Storing config in SQL and an interface to quickly configure.

-  + Allowing definition of bits-of-gui for setting parameters for `urlcmd`(and possibly `urlfunc`)

 * Make stuff for this:
   + Adding rules based on user interaction with the pages.